-The products are classified into product groups based on the number of process steps and if they are mixed with salt.
-Products within the same product group have gone through the same process steps and have the same diesel consumption or have salt added to them.
-For energy, ancillary materials and waste, a conservative approach has been taken, so the product with the highest value within the product group have been used in the LCA calculation.
+1) EN-13242+A1:2007 -Aggregates for unbound and hydraulically bound materials for use in civil engineering work and road construction 2) EN -13450/AC:2012 - Aggregates for railway ballast waste, a conservative approach has been taken, so the product with the highest value within the product group have been used in the LCA calculation.
 The sectioning of the products in product groups simplifies the presentation of results in the EPD, which are declared per product group.

-When extracting virgin rock at a site, the first step is to remove the overburden, like soil, moraine and vegetations, with an excavator to uncover the hard rock.
+When extracting virgin rock at the site, the first step is to remove the overburden, like soil, moraine and vegetations, with an excavator to uncover the hard rock.
 Consideration is taken to animals inhabiting the site by avoiding felling vegetations during the breeding season.
 The overburden is normally stored within the quarry to be used in rehabilitation of the quarry at the end of life.
 After removal of the overburden, holes are drilled, filled with explosives and detonated.
 The number of holes drilled depends on the amount of rock to extract at each blast.
 The explosives are normally taken to the site by tanker trucks.
-The explosive is in most cases a two-component product that is mixed and activated when pumped down into the holes.
+The explosive is in most cases a twocomponent product that is mixed and activated when pumped down into the holes.
 Hence, no explosives are stored at site.
 After the blast, the raw material is fed into the production process using a combination of excavators, wheel loaders and/or dumper trucks.